nauqh/resonances/README.md

 ## User interface
 The frontend architecture is developed using **React** framework.
 Initially, users are presented with a variety of audio feature scales and options to customize their music preferences.
 Subsequently, upon user action, relevant user data is transmitted to the recommendation engine and the returned results are displayed on user interface.

 Users have the option to personalize their music preferences, explore predefined music characteristics offered by the engine, or even integrate their Spotify playlists for enhanced music recommendations.
+Visit the user interface through this github [repository](https://github.com/nauqh/musicotherapy).

 ## Contributors
 - [x] Ho Do Minh Quan - [Nauqh](https://github.com/nauqh)